-Existing Proposed Explanation None (6) The Chief Electoral Officer may formally resign by giving 30 days' written notice to the President.
+Existing Proposed Explanation office.
+None (5) If the Office of the Chief Electoral Officer is vacant and the MNLA is not sitting, the PMC may appoint a new Chief Electoral Officer if exigent circumstances exist.
+If the MNLA is not sitting and cannot adopt a resolution to appoint a Chief Electoral Officer it is important to have another mechanism to do so.
+None (6) The Chief Electoral Officer may formally resign by giving 30 days' written notice to the President.
 Provides clarity about the Chief Electoral Officer's ability to resign.
 Status of Chief Electoral Officer 92.
 (5) The Chief Electoral Officer is an independent officer of the Métis Nation - Saskatchewan.
-Obligations 91 The Chief Electoral Officer is an independent officer of the Métis Nation - Saskatchewan and shall: (a) maintain a position independent from the Provincial Métis Council and free of political influence; (b) provide professional and non-partisan public service to MN-S citizens; (c) provide a voting environment that is impartial, accessible and user friendly; (d) assist candidates and their representatives to comply in the performance of their responsibilities under this Act; and (e) enforce compliance on behalf of all participants.
-It is important that election be conducted in a non-partisan and professional manner so this is explicitly stated as an obligation of the Chief Electoral Officer.
-Duties of the Chief Electoral Officer Duties No substantive change.
+Obligations 96 The Chief Electoral Officer is an independent officer of the Métis Nation - Saskatchewan and shall: (a) maintain a position independent from the Provincial Métis Council and free of political influence; (b) provide professional and non-partisan public service to MN-S Citizens; (c) provide a voting environment that is impartial, accessible and user friendly; It is important that election be conducted in a non-partisan and professional manner so this is explicitly stated as an obligation of the Chief Electoral Officer.